Frequently Asked Questions

 Q: What is an IRB?

-A: IRB is the acronym for Institutional Review Board.
-IRBs are tasked with reviewing all research or projects that directly or indirectly involves human participants, and to set forth institutional policy governing such research or related activities.
-IRBs have the authority to review, approve, disapprove, or require changes/modifications in research or related activities involving human participants.
-The primary role of an IRB is to ensure protection of human participants in research or related activities.
+A: IRB is the abbreviation for Institutional Review Board.
+IRBs review all research and projects (e.g., evidence-based practice/quality improvement projects) that directly or indirectly involve human participants and determine institutional policy governing the oversight of such research and projects.
+IRBs have the authority to review, approve, disapprove, or require modifications to protocols for research and projects involving human participants.
+The primary role of an IRB is to ensure protection of human participants in research and projects.

 Q: When am I required to submit a proposal involving research with human participants to the ACIRB?